manoj7894/MAC_BND/README.md

 The history of detail changes will be available here from now on.

+## Date: 18-04-2024
+1. All bugs fixed of pre-assessment page.
+2. Sign up welcome back text adjusted in center.

 ## Date: 17-04-2024
 1. Modification in sign up of job seeker added experience calculation part.
 2. Fixed some bugs of pre-assesment page.